cmpsoares/label-based-pr-policy-action/README.md

 The drawback is that the list of labels will be duplicated, but you can save a lot of actions time.

 ### Contribution
-Please check our company's [contribution guidelines](https://github.com/cmpsoares/DOCUMENTATION/blob/main/Guidelines/CONTRIBUTING.md) for more information
+Please check our company's [contribution guidelines](https://github.com/cmpsoares/DOCUMENTATION/blob/main/Guidelines/CONTRIBUTING.md) for more information.

 #### Hard Fork
 This repository is based on the [TravePerk's label-requires-revies-action code (hard fork)](https://github.com/travelperk/label-requires-reviews-action), however as the scope changes significantly and there are some annoyances in maintaining a fork we copied our modified code to this repository.
 However, its fair to give them the credit they deserve.